openebs/lvm-localpv/docs/persistentvolumeclaim.md

 ### Selectors (Optional)

 Users can bind any of retained lvm volumes to new PersistentVolumeClaim object via selector field.
 If selector and [volumeName](#volumename-optional) fields are unspecified then LVM CSI driver will provision new volume.
+If volume selector is specified then request will not reach to localpv driver this is a use case of pre-provisioned volume, for more information about workflow click [here](../design/lvm/persistent-volume-claim/selector.md)

 Follow below steps to specify selector on PersistentVolumeClaim:

 - List the persistentvolumes(PVs) which has status Released.